Slender Man stabbing: Debate on the effect of the Internet on children

-Moral panic and other incidents
+Moral panic and other incidents related to Slender Man

-The stabbing spawned a nationwide moral panic over Slender Man across the United States.
+The stabbing spawned a moral panic in the United States over Slender Man.
 The stabbing and the negative media attention it generated irreversibly altered the Slender Man legend and the online community surrounding it.
-What had previously just been a creepy horror meme to most people suddenly acquired a new level of reality that most fans of Slender Man found horrifying.
 Parents nationwide became worried about the potential dangers that stories about Slender Man might pose to their children's safety.
-Russell Jack, the police chief of Waukesha, warned that the Slender Man stabbing "should be a wake-up call for all parents" that "the internet is full of dark and wicked things."
+Russell Jack, the police chief of Waukesha, warned that the Slender Man stabbing "should be a wake-up call for all parents" that "the internet is full of dark and wicked things".
 Many media outlets publicized Jack's warning.

-After hearing the story, an unidentified woman from Cincinnati, Ohio, told a WLWT TV reporter in June 2014 that her 13-year-old daughter had attacked her with a knife, and had written macabre fiction, some involving the Slender Man, who the mother said motivated the attack.
+After hearing the story, an unidentified woman from Cincinnati, Ohio, told a WLWT TV reporter in June 2014 that her 13-year-old daughter had attacked her with a knife, and had written macabre fiction, some involving the Slender Man, whom the mother said motivated the attack.
 On September 4, 2014, a 14-year-old girl in Port Richey, Florida, allegedly set her family's house on fire while her mother and nine-year-old brother were inside.
-Police reported that the teenager had been reading online stories about Slender Man, as well as Atsushi Ōkubo's manga Soul Eater.
+Police reported that the teenager had been reading online stories about Slender Man, as well as Atsushi Ohkubo's manga Soul Eater.
 Eddie Daniels of the Pasco County Sheriff's Office said the girl "had visited the website that contains a lot of the Slender Man information and stories [...]
-It would be safe to say there is a connection to that."
+It would be safe to say there is a connection to that".

 During an early 2015 epidemic of suicide attempts by young people ages 12 to 24 on the Pine Ridge Indian Reservation, Slender Man was cited as an influence; the Oglala Sioux tribe president noted that many Native Americans traditionally believe in a "suicide spirit" similar to the Slender Man.
-Other Sioux describe the "Big Man" as a messenger or sign, warning that society is developing in a dangerous direction.